tiarno/reachtim/content/articles/pdfcheck.md

 If the dictionary has a key called `BaseFont`, the value corresponding to that key is the name of a font used in the PDF; add that font name to the `fnt` set of fonts used.

 If the dictionary has a key called `FontName`, the dictionary is a descriptor for that font, so check for another key in the same font descriptor dictionary that begins with `FontFile` (the key could be `FontFile`, `FontFile2`, or `FontFile3`).
-If that key exists, the font is embedded; add that font anme to the set of fonts embedded.
+If that key exists, the font is embedded; add that font name to the set of fonts embedded.

 If the two sets are not identical, there are unembedded fonts in the PDF.